EvertonNdiawo/alx-system_engineering-devops/0x0C-web_server/README.md

 				- In nginx, main configuration file, that controls global settings is found at `/etc/nginx/nginx.conf`
 				- Site-specific configuration files are found at `/etc/nginx/sites-available/[site config file]`:

+					```
+						/etc/nginx/sites_available/example.com

+						server {
+						   listen 80 default_server;
+						   server_name [example.com www.example.com;

+						   root /var/www/example.com/html;
+						   index index.html;

+						   location / {
+							try_files $uri $uri/ =404;
+						   }
+						}
+					```

+					- To note is that only one server block on the server can havethe `default_server` option enabled.
+And it specifies which block should server a request if the `server_name` requested does not match any of the available server blocks.
+Without this directive, the default server block serves the contents of /var/www/html directory if the requested host cannot be found.

+					- The `root` directive adjusts the document root, pointing it to the site's document root that was earlier on created.

+					- The server name directive sets aliases to match requests for a domain.

+					- Depending on the number of sites hosted on the server, any of the server blocks gets a configuration file that specifies how its content is served.

+		- ##### Step 4: Enabling server blocks and restarting nginx

+			- This is done by creating symbolic links from the server block files to the `sites_enabled` directory, which nginx reads from during startup.

+				```
+					sudo ln -s /etc/nginx/sites-available/[example.com] /etc/nginx/sites-enabled/
+					sudo ln -s /etc/nginx/sites-available/[test.com] /etc/nginx/sites-enabled/

+				```

+					- The sites are now linked into the enabled directory, with three server blocks enabled, which are configured to respond based on their `listen` directive and the `server_name`:

+						- `example.com`: responds to requests for `example.com` and `www.examples.com`
+						- `test.com`: responds to requests for `test.com` and `www.test.com`
+						- `default`: Responds to any requests on port 80 that do not match the other two blocks.

+			- Next is to test and make sure there are no syntax errors in any of the nginx files:
+				```
+					$ sudo nginx -t
+				```

+			- If no problems are found, restart nginx to enable the changes:

+				```
+					$ sudo systemctl restart nginx
+				```

+		- ##### Step 5: (Optional) Configuring DNS

+			- If a website is to be accessible via a domain name, the domain name needs to be pointed to the server:

+				1. Go to the domain name provider
+				2. Add an A Record pointing the domain to server's public IP address
+				3. Allow time for DNS propagation ( could take up to 24hours)

+			- An alternative exists for testing purposes, whereby a local computer is used as the domain name provider, for testing purposes.
+In linux, this is done by editing the `/etc/hosts` directory and specifying the loopback ip address to intercept requests that would usually go to the DNS to resolve domain names.
+The desired IP addresses the local computer goes to when the requested domain names are encountered is specified:

+				```
+					/etc/hosts

+					127.0.0.1	localhost
+					...

+					203.0.113.5	example.com www.example.com
+					203.0.113.5	test.com www.test.com

+				```

+				This intercepts any requests for example.com and test.com and sends them to the server, if the domain names are not yet owned etc.

+		- ##### Step 6: Testing the results

+			- This can be done by visiting the domain names in a web browser. e.g `http://example.com`